3D-LATTE: Latent Space 3D Editing from Textual Instructions: Method

 where $CT$ is an alignment function that maps a token index from $p^\ast$ to the corresponding token index in $p$.
-In the case where there is no match, it returns $None$.
+In the case where there is no match, it returns an empty set.

 By also injecting 3D self-attention during the early timesteps of the denoising process, we encourage the model to further preserve 3D structural relationships of the source asset, such as part layout, composition and spatial symmetry, before the introduction of semantic details.
 As illustrated in Figure~\ref{fig:self_attention_viz}, the spectral decomposition of the 3D self-attention graph reflects 3D scene composition and groups 3D Gaussians into distinct semantic parts.
 In the case of self-attention, the $F_{self}^{3D}$ function is defined as follows: